John Keir Cross: Personal life

 Cross married Audrey Blair, one of the daughters of Ethelbert William Blair, and was noted in 1951 to be "living in London with his wife and family".
 A son, Julian Blair Keir Cross, was born in October 1951 in Wood Green, Middlesex.

 Cross died in January 1967, at home, Brushford, Diptford, Devon, and his funeral was at the Torquay Crematorium.
 The newspapers reported that he was one of the scriptwriters for The Archers and that members of the cast were at the funeral, but did not give a cause of death.

 The house at Brushford had a third of a mile of one bank of the River Avon, including the fishing rights, and a water-meadow.
 It was near the Gara Bridge railway station, which closed in 1963.
 Cross left a will and an estate valued at £294.
 Probate was granted to his widow, Audrey Emily Keir Cross.
-She married again in 1970.

-Julian Keir-Cross died in 1974, aged 22.
+Cross's son Julian Keir-Cross died in 1974, aged 22.
+In 1970, his widow had married secondly Major Peter Duguid Heath Stock MC.
+She was widowed a second time in 1999, and died as Audrey Emily Stock in 2013.